-- Making tax-efficient choices: If you have to pay taxes, then play at lower rates.
+- Making tax-efficient choices: If you have to pay taxes, then pay at the lowest rates practical for you.

-- When to take the IRA withdrawals: Is it smart to wait until you’re 70 and a half?
+- When to take the IRA withdrawals: Is it smart to wait until you’re 72?

 - Are your income sources/resources “insured”?
 If not, why not?
 Do you want that option?

 Keep Em – Convert Them – Pay the least in taxes?
 Is a ROTH in your future?
 How?